Timing-based mass measurement of exotic long-lived particles at the FCC-ee

 which is valid for sufficiently high values of $m_L$ and $\delta d_L$, such that $\beta$ is significantly smaller than one.

 If the dominant uncertainty in the measurement of $\beta$ is the uncertainty on the $\delta t_L$, $\sigma(\delta t_L)$, this can be rewritten as

-The uncertainty on $M_L$ as a function of the decay path is shown in Figure~\ref{fig:dmvspath} respectively on the left for different values of $M_{L}$ and an assumed uncertainty on the timing of 40~ps, and on the right for $M_{L}=40~\mathrm{GeV}$ and three different values of the uncertainty on timing.
+The uncertainty on $M_L$ as a function of the decay path is shown in Figure~\ref{fig:dmvspath} respectively on the top for different values of $M_{L}$ and an assumed uncertainty on the timing of 40~ps, and on the bottom for $M_{L}=40~\mathrm{GeV}$ and three different values of the uncertainty on timing.

 For long lifetimes, above $\sim1~\mathrm{m}$, mass measurements below the percent level can be achieved, and the precision strongly depends on $M_{L}$, being worse for lower values of the mass.